python/cpython/Doc/c-api/unicode.rst

    Create a Unicode object by decoding *size* bytes of the encoded string *s*.
-   *encoding* and *errors* have the same meaning as the parameters of the same name in the :func:`unicode` builtin function.
+   *encoding* and *errors* have the same meaning as the parameters of the same name in the :func:`unicode` built-in function.
 The codec to be used is looked up using the Python codec registry.
 Return *NULL* if an exception was raised by the codec.